Skip to content

 just docs-pdf-check

-just docs-check installs only MkDocs tooling, then runs mkdocs build --strict. just docs-pdf-check installs the PDF tooling, installs Chromium for Playwright, builds with mkdocs-pdf.yml, post-processes the handbook, and validates site/downloads/sase-handbook.pdf.
+just docs-check installs only MkDocs tooling, then runs mkdocs build --strict. just docs-pdf-check installs the PDF tooling, installs Chromium for Playwright, builds mkdocs-pdf.yml in an isolated temporary site directory, post-processes and validates the handbook there, and copies only downloads/sase-handbook.pdf back into site/.

 Docs Deployment